-The organization Parley For The Oceans recently released a video of a giant wave of plastic pollution that has shocked the internet.
+When the organization Parley For The Oceans released a video of a giant wave of plastic pollution, people were shocked.
 After a storm, massive amounts of plastic and garbage washed up on the shores of Santo Domingo in the Dominican Republic.
 Sadly, this is an occurrence that happens after every storm.
 In just nine days, volunteers collected more than 520 tons of trash from the beach.

 Keep the beaches clean and our oceans safe with these 11 small gestures that make a big impact.